 Please note that there are two dashboards related to your account's Projects:

-- Your "My Projects" dashboard - with all of the Projects under your account.
+- Your Projects dashboard—with all of the Projects under your account.

 Here you have a number of controls to customize your screen:

-Switch between viewing all Projects (including those shared with your account), just the Projects you’ve created, Projects shared with you, or Projects where you are the "Admin,"(if you are an Admin and have additional users on your account, you will see all of their Projects here).
+Switch between viewing all Projects (All), just the Projects you’ve created (My own), Projects shared with you (Shared with me), or Projects of the other members of your team (My Team’s),—if you are an Admin and have additional users on your account, you will see all of their Projects there.

-"Favorite” a Project so that it always appears at the top of the list.
+Mark a project as "Favorite” , so that it always appears at the top of the list.

 Sort by a preview widget’s metric (Site health, for example) to look at your highest and lowest performing Projects.